respectYourNeighbour/fastRWD/README.md

 # fastRWD
-RWD draft to load fast
+RWD draft to load fast: https://www.filamentgroup.com/lab/performance-rwd.html

 When discussing how multi-device code correllates to page loading performance, one of the primary measures developers typically point to determine success is total page weight.
 But weight doesn’t necessarily need to increase the time a user needs to wait to use a page.
 A page typically becomes usable much sooner than when it finishes loading.
 How we load assets matters just as much as how many assets we’re loading.